vboyev-MSFT/defender-docs/defender-endpoint/linux-support-perf.md

 > - As a general best practice, it is recommended to update the [Microsoft Defender for Endpoint agent to latest available version](mac-whatsnew.md) and confirming that the issue still persists before investigating further.

 To run the client analyzer for troubleshooting performance issues, see [Run the client analyzer on macOS and Linux](run-analyzer-macos-linux.md).

+## Configure Global Exclusions for better performance

+Configure Microsoft Defender for Endpoint on Linux with exclusions for the processes or disk locations that contribute to the performance issues.

+    For more information, see [Configure and validate exclusions for Microsoft Defender for Endpoint on Linux](linux-exclusions.md).

 > [!NOTE]
 > In case after following the above steps, the performance problem persists, please contact customer support for further instructions and mitigation.